maxdan94/cosineSparseMatrix/README.md

 Adammic-Adar is also possible: https://it.wikipedia.org/wiki/Coefficiente_Adamic/Adar

-## Scalability:

-If the program does not scale, because there are too many nodes with a very high out-degree (or in-degree), then just remove out-links from these out-hubs (and/or in-links from these in-hubs) with the following command.

-./clean max_in-degree max_out-degree neti.txt neto.txt

-- max_in-degree is the maximum allowed in-degree.
-For instance 10,000.
-Use -1 to set it to infinity.
-- max_out-degree is the maximum allowed out-degree.
-For instance 100,000.
-Use -1 to set it to infinity.
-- neti.txt is the input directed graph: "source target" on each line. node's IDs should be integer, preferably from 0 to n-1.
-- neto.txt is the output directed graph: (with links to hubs removed).

 ## Performance:
 On a commodity machine using a single thread and without removing hubs' edges: